London Theatre Week

 The Lion King

-Seats below £50 at The Lion King are usually in the back of the Grand Circle.
-Exclusive prices meant theatregoers could get closer to the action for less with seats across the auditorium available at £25, £35 and £45.
+Seats below £50 at The Lion King are usually in the back of the Grand Circle but exclusive prices meant theatregoers could get closer to the action for less - including in the Stalls for £35!

 Disney's epic stage adaptation of the beloved film features breath-taking puppetry which transports audiences to the plains of the Serengeti.